gd32/biostat-203b-2020-winter/hw4/README.md

 ## Visualization

 Univariate and bivariate analyses for each predictor were performed to gauge model worthiness.
-The results are as follows:

 ### Univariate Analysis